 Most homeless shelters will only accept a new mattress or one that has been gently used and is in good shape.
 So chances are that your best bet is to donate your old mattress to a thrift store run by a charity, though it still has to be in acceptable condition.

-Today, a lot of shelters have ties with bed-in-a-box companies that allow consumers to test their products at home for a brief period before completely committing to the purchase.
+Today, many shelters have ties with bed-in-a-box companies that allow consumers to test their products at home for a brief period before completely committing to the purchase.
 Beds that are returned are often donated to these shelters.
 This is another reason why it may be best for you to prioritize donating to a thrift store associated with a charity.
 Besides, almost all of them are affiliated.

 Does Goodwill take mattresses?
-Well, yes!
+Yes!

 b.
 Habitat for Humanity